-If you have missed those famous Toll House Cookies since going gluten free, you are going to love my easy way to make Gluten Free Toll House Cookies.
-I completely convert this popular recipe to gluten free and test several gluten free flour blends.
+If you have missed those famous Toll House Cookies since going gluten free, you will love my easy way to make Gluten Free Toll House Cookies.
+I completely converted this popular recipe to gluten free and tested several gluten free flour blends.

 If you are looking for more guidance, my Gluten Free Cookie Troubleshooting Guide has a lot of great tips.

-- Gluten free flour blend - I tested this recipe using Bob's Red Mill 1 to 1 Gluten Free Flour Blend and King Arthur's Measure for Measure Gluten Free Blend.
-That doesn't mean others will not work, I just have not tested other flours and I can not guarantee the recipe will work if you use other mixes.
-I do NOT recommend Bob's Red Mill All Purpose because it contains bean flour and that leaves an off taste to the cookies.
+- Gluten Free Flour Blend – I tested this recipe using Bob’s Red Mill 1 to 1 Gluten Free Flour Blend and King Arthur’s Measure for Measure Gluten Free Blend.
+That doesn’t mean others will not work; I have not tested other flours, and I can not guarantee the recipe will work if you use other mixes.
+I do NOT recommend Bob’s Red Mill All Purpose because it contains bean flour, leaving an off taste to the cookies.

-- Chocolate chips - Nestle is the traditional chocolate chip brand for this recipe, but you really can use any brand you like.
+- Chocolate Chips – Nestle is the traditional chocolate chip brand for this recipe, but you can use any brand you like.
 They are semi-sweet chocolate chips.
 Always verify the brand of chocolate chips you use is gluten free!

 Step 1: Combine the gluten free flour blend, brown sugar, white sugar, baking soda, and sea salt in a small bowl.
-Whisk to blend them all together.
-Whisk to blend them all together.
+Whisk to blend them all.
+Whisk to blend them all.

-HINT: You can cream the sugars with butter and eggs, or keep them with dry ingredients.
-The cookies will turn out the same either way you do this.
+๐ Sandi Says: You can cream the sugars with butter and eggs or use dry ingredients.
+The cookies will turn out the same, either way.

-Step 2: Add the softened cup butter, eggs, and vanilla to a large
+Step 2: Add the softened cup of butter, eggs, and vanilla to a large

 Step 3: Add the flour mixture a little at a time and use the electric mixer to mix them in.
 Repeat until all of the flour is mixed in.

-Step 4: Add the chocolate chips and use a spoon to mix them into the cookie dough.
+Step 4: Add the chocolate chips and mix them into the cookie dough using a spoon.
 If you are adding chopped nuts, add those now too!

 I know it's tempting to eat the Toll House cookie dough, but it isn't safe with uncooked flour and eggs.
 Try my delicious Gluten Free Edible Cookie Dough recipe instead!